Slate5/syscall_intercept/doc/libsyscall_intercept.3.md

 /proc/self/cmdline matches the string provided in the environment variable.
 This can also be queried by the user of the library:

+*INTERCEPT_NO_TRAMPOLINE* -- when set, trampoline is not used to jump from the patched library to the syscall_intercept library.

+*INTERCEPT_DEBUG_DUMP* -- when set, the output is verbose.

+*INTERCEPT_ALL_OBJS* -- when set, every library is patched and not just glibc and pthread.
+The syscall_intercept library and Capstone are excluded.

 ```c
 int syscall_hook_in_process_allowed(void);
 ```